aalibes/CatCovidTracker/index.md

 ## Catalan Covid19 Vaccination Tracker

-**Goal**: Observe the effect of vaccination on the overall well-being of Catalonia.
+**Goal**: Observe the effect of vaccination on the overall well-being of the Catalan population.

-**How**: Tracking the expected acceleration rate of vaccination and see if it (hopefully) anticorrelates with the number of cases and hospitalizations
+**How**: Tracking the expected acceleration rate of vaccination and see if it (hopefully) anticorrelates with the number of cases and hospitalizations.

 **Since** Day of first vaccination: 2020-12-27

 **It is not**: A website to track the virus evolution since the first detected cases.

 **Because**: There are many excellent websites for that.
-Worldwide tracking [Our World in Data](https://ourworldindata.org/coronavirus) and Catalan tracking [BIOCOMSC](https://biocomsc.upc.edu/en/covid-19/catalonia-covid-abs-eng)
+Worldwide tracking [Our World in Data](https://ourworldindata.org/coronavirus) and Catalan tracking [BIOCOMSC](https://biocomsc.upc.edu/en/covid-19/catalonia-covid-abs-eng).

 ***Data***: